-The AE must assist the applicant or his representative in completing full Healthcare application and forward the application to the Department.
-The full Healthcare application can be submitted online, by mail, fax, telephone, or in person.
+The AHE Worker must assist the applicant or his representative in completing the SLA for MAGI Medicaid and forward the application to the Department.

-If the patient or the authorized representative (AR) is unable or unwilling to complete the full application at the time of service, the AE will tell the patient or AR of the different options they have to complete the full application.
+If the patient or the authorized representative is unable or unwilling to complete the full Medicaid application at that time, the AHE will tell the patient or AR of the different options they have to complete the SLA.
 If the patient indicates that they would like to complete their application via the telephone, the worker must have them contact the call center at 1-877-716-1212.
 The worker should explain that they must call this number because they will be required to give a recorded telephonic signature.